Whitecat18/Windows-Activator/README.md

 ### TOOL DESCRIPTION
 WIN-GEN is a tool used to activate windows 10 machines ..!<br>
- This script was made only for Education purpose only<br>
+This script was made only for Education purpose only kidding lol<br>
 Written in ps1 <br>
 Changing Windows files using thrir own Script.. lol :)<br>

 ### STEPS TO USE THIS TOOL